Dog Bite Injury Cases

 Insurance Coverage for Dog Bite Injuries

 One of the primary reasons that dog bite injury cases have a high average settlement value is because home owner’s insurance is usually available to cover dog bite liabilities.
 Injuries caused by a dog attack are generally covered under the liability or medical payments section of the dog owner’s home insurance policy.
-Homeowner’s insurance will cover dog bite liabilities even when the dog bite does happen at the dog owner’s home.
-If the dog owner has a homeowner’s insurance policy it will provide coverage no matter where the dog attacks.
+Homeowner’s insurance will cover dog bite liabilities even when the dog bite happens at the owner’s home.
+If the dog owner has a homeowner’s insurance policy, it will provide coverage no matter where the dog attacks.

 Average Dog Bite Settlement

-Accurate statistics on the true average settlement payout or jury verdict in dog bite injury cases is very difficult to provide simply because so many settlements remain confidential.
+Accurate statistics on the true average settlement payout or jury verdict in dog bite injury cases are challenging to provide simply because so many settlements remain confidential.
 We can, however, get a limited picture of the range of settlements and verdicts in these cases by looking at the Westlaw Jury Verdicts & Settlements database.
 A search of that database revealed 2,242 reported entries for dog bite cases.
 The chart below shows a breakdown of the amount of money awarded in those cases:

 Dog Bite Settlements and Verdicts